0wenH/329_Blockchain/README.md

   3. Lastly, this part relies on part 2.
 We need a way for users to keep track of the amount of money they have - a 'wallet'.
   I haven't seen any tutorial code that does this.
   My idea is:
-    once we have a standard format for storing the transactions and a json file for each block create a separate application or thread that simply keeps track of the latest block this application will have an update() method that checks for new blocks a check() method that checks if the newly added block has a transaction with the name of the owner in it.
+    once we have a standard format for storing the transactions and a json file for each block.. create a separate application (or thread) that simply keeps track of the latest block.
+      This application will have an update() method that checks for new blocks, a check() method that checks if the newly added block has a transaction with the name of the owner in it.
 If it does, update his account balance, else ignore.
       And of course a show() method that shows the users balance.